leylabmpi/endoR/README.md

 	- with boostrapping each ran in parallel (recommended): `preCluster()` followed by `model2DE_cluster()` iterated on partitions in the `Q()` function of the clusterMQ R-package
 2. If bootstrapping, perform **stability selection**: `stabilitySelection()`.
 Alternatively, use `evaluateAlpha()` to perform stability selection with various values of `alpha` and pick the decision ensemble that can predict as many samples as possible for the lowest `alpha`.
 3. Plot results with `plotFeatures()` and `plotNetwork()` (created with ggplot2, ggraph and igraph R-packages, arranged with the ggpubr R-package)

+Some common issues:
+- if the installation doesn't work, you may need to install R version 4.0.3 and use the inTrees R-package version 1.3
+- endoR uses text patterns: make sure to remove all special characters from your column names before using endoR, `colnames(data) <- compatibleNames(colnames(data))`

 # Background